 Ixchell C. Duarte, Chief Financial Officer, Senior Vice President and Treasurer.
 Ms. Duarte has served as our chief financial officer and treasurer since February 2018 and as a senior vice president since March 2012.
 She previously served as the Company's chief accounting officer from March 2012 to June 2017 and as a vice president from February 2012 to March 2012.
-Ms. Duarte has served as senior vice president and chief accounting officer of our advisor since November 2013.
-Ms. Duarte served as senior vice president and chief accounting officer of CNL Lifestyle Properties, Inc., a public, non-traded REIT from March 2012 until its dissolution in December 2017 and as its vice president from February 2012 to March 2012, as well as senior vice president and chief accounting officer of its advisor since November 2013.
-Ms. Duarte served as senior vice president and chief accounting officer of CNL Growth Properties, Inc., a public non-traded REIT from June 2012 until its dissolution in October 2017 and as senior vice president of its advisor from November 2013 to December 2017.
-Ms. Duarte also served as senior vice president and chief accounting officer of Global Income Trust, Inc., another public non-traded REIT, from June 2012 until its dissolution in December 2015 and served as a senior vice president of its advisor from November 2013 to December 2016.
-Ms. Duarte has served as chief financial officer and treasurer of CNL Healthcare Properties II, Inc., a public, non-traded REIT, since February 2018, and has served as senior vice president since January 2016.
+Ms. Duarte has served as senior vice president and chief accounting officer of our Advisor since November 2013.
+Ms. Duarte served as senior vice president and chief accounting officer of CNL Lifestyle Properties, Inc., a public, non-traded REIT from March 2012 until its dissolution in December 2017.
+Ms. Duarte served as senior vice president and chief accounting officer of its advisor from November 2013 to December 2017.
+Ms. Duarte served as senior vice president and chief accounting officer of CNL Growth Properties, Inc., a public non-traded REIT from June 2012 until its dissolution in October 2017.
+Ms. Duarte served as senior vice president of its advisor from November 2013 to December 2017.
+She also served as senior vice president and chief accounting officer of Global

+Income Trust, Inc., another public non-traded REIT, from June 2012 until its dissolution in December 2015 and served as a senior vice president of its advisor from November 2013 to December 2016.
+Ms. Duarte has served as chief financial officer and treasurer of CNL Healthcare Properties II, Inc., a public, non-traded REIT, since February 2018 and as senior vice president since January 2016.
 She also served as chief accounting officer from January 2016 to June 2017 and as senior vice president and chief accounting officer of its advisor, CHP II Advisors, LLC, since July 2015.
 Prior to rejoining CNL affiliates in January 2012, Ms. Duarte served as controller at GE Capital, Franchise Finance from February 2007 through January 2012.
 Ms. Duarte served as senior vice president and chief accounting officer of Trustreet Properties, Inc., a publicly traded REIT, from February 2005 until the sale of Trustreet to GE Capital in February 2007.
 Ms. Duarte served as vice president and controller of CNL Restaurant Properties, Inc. from November 1999 through February 2005 and held various positions with CNL affiliates from September 1995 to February 2005, including director of accounting, controller, chief financial officer, secretary and treasurer.
 Prior to joining CNL's affiliates, Ms. Duarte worked in the New York City audit practice of KPMG, LLP from September 1988 through August 1990 and for the Orlando, FL audit practice of Coopers & Lybrand from September 1990 through September 1995.
 She received a B.S. in accounting from the Wharton School of the University of Pennsylvania in 1988 and is a certified public accountant and a chartered global management accountant.